THE HISTORY OF THE MAYANS

 By Tim Lambert

-Mayan civilisation was at its peak from 600 AD to 900 AD.
+Mayan civilization was at its peak from 600 AD to 900 AD.
 However after 900 AD it declined.
 In the central rain forest cities were abandoned.
 We are not sure why.
 Perhaps there were ecological changes and famines occurred.
 Or perhaps warfare between the different Mayan kingdoms caused disaster.
 At any rate in the far north and south people continued to live in cities.
-Mayan civilisation did not die completely.
+Mayan civilization did not die completely.

 Then in the 1520s Spanish conquistadors invaded and conquered the Mayans.
 However the descendants of the Mayans continue to live on today.